 In a recent survey of hiring managers, over 59% said that they would not hire a candidate if they had typos or grammar errors in their resumes.
 This just goes to show how important it is to have a well-written and error-free resume.

 With the competition for jobs at an all-time high, you need to do everything you can to make yourself stand out from the crowd.
-And having a strong resume is one of the best ways to do that.
+If you want to be a social worker you have to find ways on how to write a social worker resume because having a strong resume is one of the best ways to do that.

 A good resume will not only get you through the door, but it will also increase your chances of getting the job you want.
 Here are seven tips for creating a resume that will help you get hired in 2022: